lingui/js-lingui/website/docs/tutorials/react-native.md

 ## Metro bundler support

 Lingui packages make use of the `exports` keyword in `package.json`.
 Metro bundler versions before 0.76.2 (before React Native 0.72) do not support this feature.
-You need to make sure that (1) you're running metro 0.76.2 or newer (using yarn resolutions or npm overrides) and (2) `unstable_enablePackageExports` is enabled in your `metro.config.js` file.
+You need to make sure that (1) you're running metro 0.76.2 or newer (if necessary, use yarn resolutions or npm overrides) and (2) `unstable_enablePackageExports` is enabled in your `metro.config.js` file.
 See the [example](https://github.com/vonovak/js-lingui-demo/blob/main/metro.config.js).

 ## Example component